Health and Human Services

 The areas of emphasis are cardiovascular disease, breast cancer, and organ tissue, blood and bone marrow donation.
 This includes the national signature programs: the National Breast Health Initiative, the National Childhood Obesity Initiative, HeartLinks to Heart Health, the National HIV/AIDS and Hepatitis C Initiatives, Linkages to Life, the National Mental Health Initiative, the National Oral Health Initiative. and Walk for Healthy Living.

-Learn more about Health and Human Services’ signature programs and national initiatives.
+Learn more about The Links, Incorporated’s Health and Human Services signature programs and national initiatives.

 The New Orleans (LA) Chapter sponsors an annual symposium on obesity and healthy living at Isidore Newman School in New Orleans.
 The day is filled with round table discussions lead by respected physicians, educators, physical education professionals and local chefs and restaurateurs.
 Adults and children are engaged in thought provoking and practical discussions on healthy living for life.
 Additionally, participants are afforded opportunities to participate in exercise routines and how to physical education training from simple gym workouts, to dancing, to walking.
 Always a favorite part of the day, local chefs conduct cooking demonstrations and share practical tips on food selection and the preparation of healthy, nutritious, but always delicious everyday meals.

-The New Orleans (LA) Chapter is fortunate to have five medical professionals as members – – four of whom are doctors and one dentist.
+The New Orleans (LA) Chapter is fortunate to have six medical professionals in its ranks.
 Each share a wealth of knowledge and information about healthy living and making better lifestyle choices.